 GCash customer service is really very slow to respond.
 One incident I experienced is when I transferred money from BPI to GCash then GCash to EastWest.

 The first transaction was successful, I cash-in around Php6,000.
-The next one has failed, that is from GCash to EastWest.
+The next one has failed, that is a bank transfer from GCash to EastWest.
 My GCash has been deducted with Php6,000 but the money was not credited to my EastWest account.
 This really made me worry a lot!

 I contacted the GCash customer service and their response was really very slow.
 I got worried and felt very helpless.
 But, all ended well, the money was eventually credited to my EastWest account.
 But the experience was really very bad.

 So, this sort of things could also happen to you.
-I think GCash is growing and more and more people are using the app and this might be the reason why things like this happen.
-But when this happens to you, don't expect a faster customer service from them.
+I think GCash is still growing and as more and more people are using the app, their system and service could lag.
+So, when things like this will happen to you, don't expect a faster customer service from them.
+You will have to wait and wait and wait.

 For now, most of the services of GCash are free but I think eventually in the future, charges will soon be applied.
 Some bills payment actually are already charging Php15 convenience fee.
-For me, this is fine because when you go to 7/11 or other "bayad center", they also charge for a convenience fee, some even charges higher than Php15.
-Bank transfer is still free though.
+For me, this is fine because when you go to 7/11 or other "bayad center", they will also charge you for a convenience fee, some even charges higher than Php15.
+Bank transfer is still free.

 Another disadvantages of GCash is that sometimes there server is down.
 When this happen you cannot do anything other than wait.
 Their customer service is slow and most of the times they do not give advance notification.
 So, to be safe I only cash-in when the system is working and then immediately transfer the money or do my transaction as quickly as I could.

-Again, if you will ever try to use GCash, always remember to never share your MPIN and OTP to anyone else.
+Again, if you will ever try to use GCash, always remember to NEVER share your MPIN and OTP to anyone else.
 Do not cash-in big amount of money to the app when you are not going to use the money immediately.
-This is because when their system is down and you will need to wait for them to fix their system before you can access and use your money.
+This is because when their system is down you will have to wait for them to fix their system before you can access and use your money.
 Plus, their customer service is not that good as well.